GCSE Results 2019

-Sixth Form students achieved a 99.7% pass rate - 78% of them being A*-C grades.
-Those achieving the top A* and A grades has jumped from 18.7% last year to 25.5% this year.
+Sixth Form students achieved a 100% pass rate - 73% of them being A*-C grades.